7 Ingenious Poems with English Lessons Hidden Inside

 “This is Just to Say” was published in 1934 and written by one of the most significant modern American poets, William Carlos Williams.

-“This Is Just to Say” was based on a note that Williams left on the refrigerator for his wife.
-The note let his wife know that he’d eaten the plums she was probably planning to eat later.
+“This Is Just to Say” was based on a note Williams left on the refrigerator for his wife.
+The note let his wife know that he had eaten the plums she was probably planning to eat later.

 Poetic Notes

-Some readers have considered whether there’s a metaphor (a literary device where one object or idea represents another) behind this poem that goes beyond the plums.
-For example, many think the sweet fruit could be another way of talking about Williams’ affairs outside of his marriage.
+Some readers have considered whether there is a metaphor (a literary device where one object or idea represents another) behind this poem that goes beyond the plums.
+For example, many think the sweet fruit could be another way of talking about Williams’ affairs outside of his marriage—meaning he had romantic relations with women other than his wife.

 Practice and Learn